Laguna del Maule (volcano): Most recent activity and geothermal system

 The most recent dates for eruptions are ages of 2,500 ± 700, 1,400 ± 600 and 800 ± 600 years for rhyolitic lava flows, with the last eruption forming the Las Nieblas flow.
 No eruptions have occurred during historical time, but petroglyphs in Valle Hermoso may depict volcanic activity at Laguna del Maule.

 Laguna del Maule is geothermally active, featuring bubbling pools, fumaroles and hot springs.
-Temperatures in these systems range between 93–120 C. There is no degassing at the surface but emission of gas bubbles has been observed in Laguna del Maule lake and a creek southwest of the lake.
+Temperatures in these systems range between 93–120 C. There is no degassing at the surface but emission of gas bubbles has been observed in Laguna del Maule lake and in Las Nieblas southwest of the lake, where a cold spring lies in a creek.
 In the Troncoso valley, CO_{2} emissions have killed small animals.
-Hot springs occur mainly north and northeast of Laguna del Maule.
+Hot springs occur mainly west and northeast of Laguna del Maule: Guanaco and Cajon Grande northeast, Baños Campanario northwest and Baños Troncoso southwest of the lake.
 The Baños del Maule hot springs are now submerged below the lake.
-The Baños Campanario hydrothermal springs lie northwest from Laguna del Maule and their waters together with these from the Termas del Medano springs appear to form through a mixing of magmatic and precipitation water.
+The Baños Campanario and Termas del Medano springs appear to form through a mixing of magmatic and precipitation water.
 The field has been evaluated as a potential source of geothermal energy.
 It and the neighbouring Tatara-San Pedro volcano form the so-called Mariposa geothermal system discovered in 2009, whose temperature has been estimated on the basis of gas chemistry to be 200–290 C and which features fumaroles.
 One estimate puts the potential productivity of Laguna del Maule as an energy source at 50–200 MW.